mat-0/cheltenham-open-data/_pages/flood-warnings.md

 ---

 layout: page
-title: Flood Warnings
+title: Flood Warnings Feed
 seo: flood warnings in Cheltenham
 permalink: /flood-warnings

 ---

-# Flood Warnings RSS Feed

-This project fetches flood warning data for the Gloucestershire area and publishes it as an RSS feed.
+This project fetches flood warning data for the Gloucestershire area and publishes it as an [RSS feed](/flood.xml).

 ## Setup